autosit/autosit.github.io/_posts/2019-04-25-colav-probabilities.md

 ## Proposed Tasks for the master thesis

 The project work aims to be extended into a master thesis for the spring of 2020.
-Here, verification and utilization of the results from the specialization project will be central.
+Here, the ambition is to verify, improve and utilise the results from the specialisation project.
+The following tasks are suggested:

-- Verify that the evaluated probabilities make sense, ideally both from an intuitive perspective and according to simulations (i.e., a frequentist perspective).
-- Combination with approaches to long-term prediction, as explored in the bridging densities project or in the master theses of Hexeberg (2017) and Dalsnes (2018).
-- Further generalization of the work done in the specialization project.
-- Approximations needed to utilize the work in COLAV methods.
-- Design of new MPC-based COLAV methods capable of using collision probabilities or related risk measures in a meaningful way.
+1. Probabilities cannot be arbitrary.
+If collision happens in 50 percent of the cases, and the collision probability never is larger than 0.01, then clearly something is wrong.
+How can you verify that the probabilities are meaningful in simulations?
+The challenge here is that the collision probabilities typically should be rather small.
+2. Once a framework is in place for verification, it may be worthwhile to strive for further improvements in accuracy and run-time.
+Keep in mind that very accurate evaluation may not be meaningful.
+3. Can the probabilities be used as input to an MPC-based COLAV method?
+4. Should the traffic rules at sea (COLREGS) and other means for predicting the intentions of obstacle vessels be taken into account?

 ## Prerequisites

 The candidate should have taken the course [TTK4250 Sensor fusion]  before this project, or take it in parallell.
 Additional courses in statistic, estimation or probability will be useful.

+## Autosit

+The candidate will be associated with the [AUTOSIT] project, which is a collaborative research project between NTNU, DNV GL, Kongsberg Maritime and Maritime Robotics.
+The goal of the [AUTOSIT] project is to deliver algorithms for situational awareness that enable autonomous surface vessels (ASVs) to guess and predict the intentions of other vessels.
+The [AUTOSIT] project is a direct successor of the [AUTOSEA] project, which focused on [sensor fusion and collision avoidance for ASVs].
+A list of students who previous have written master theses on autonomous ship technology at NTNU can be found [here].

 ## Contact
 For more information, contact main supervisor [Edmund F. Brekke](http://www.ntnu.no/ansatte/edmundfo)